 Winter sports have changed dramatically over the course of the last 20 years.The development of snowboarding, telemarking and skiboarding has produced a number of interesting differences in injury epidemiology from those of traditional alpine skiing.
 Alpine skiing itself has being transformed by the emergence of new equipment and disciplines.
 Since its formation in 1974, ISSS members have been at the forefront of research promoting safety in all aspects of snow sports.

 The International Society of Skiing Safety exists to bring together researchers and other interested parties from around the world to discuss and advance all aspects of snow sports safety.
 Of paramount importance is high-quality research in all relevant disciplines including epidemiology, mechanical engineering and orthopaedic surgery.
 Our biannual international conferences provide a platform for dissemination and discussion of the latest research pertaining to snow sports safety and each conference is followed by a Special Technical Publication of many of the highest quality papers presented published by ASTM in America.
-This publication is available free to all ISSS members.
+We have recently switched to an open access publication for our conference proceedings.
+This publication is supplied free of charge to all ISSS members.

 The International Society Of Skiing Safety was founded as a result of the 1st World Congress on Skiing Safety in Riksgräsen, Sweden in 1974.
 The organization of the meeting was held under the enlightened leadership of Ejnar Eriksson, MD of the Karolinska Hospital of Stockholm, Sweden and an honorary life member of the Society.
 The first official meeting of the ISSS took place in the Sierra Nevada region of Spain in 1977 and has been held biennially since.
 The Spanish Meeting was hosted by another founding father of the ISSS, Dr José M. Figueras.